 - use the search functions in word processing software to pull up specific information in a document;

-- share files and documents easily with team members who may be spread out across multiple locations; and
+- share files and documents easily with team members who may be located across multiple locations; and

 - access documents from anywhere, which is a necessity for those who travel for work or who frequently work from home.